The New Home of World Records

 Go...

-Rob Birdsong
+• United States Rob Birdsong

 Jed, email and ask him.

-Jed Kronfeld
+• The Internet Jed Kronfeld

 Is this the Ben Bailey from Cash Cab?

-• +1 Zachary Reidell
+• United States Zachary

-• +1 Corey Henderson
+• United States Corey Henderson

 Good catch Peter.
 I just tried to email that address from two separate accounts they got bounced both times.

-• +1 Peter Craig
+• Australia Peter Craig

 The record holder for this needs to be given a name, not a web address - also the domain a.pt isn't even registered...

-• +1 Peter Craig
+• Australia Peter Craig

 j.mp was another 4chr domain...

-• +1 Peter Craig
+• Australia Peter Craig

-• +1 Corey Henderson
+• United States Corey Henderson

 Under review comments